mjvo/vms346s/content/schedule.md

 **Patient Intake Paperwork & Orientation**

-* Selection from Montross, C. (2007).
-“An Unsteady Balance.” in Body of Work: Meditations on Mortality from the Human Anatomy Lab.
+* Selection from Montross, C. (2007). “[An Unsteady Balance](https://sakai.duke.edu/access/content/group/d6ad2426-22a1-4005-84ec-48b243439051/Readings/2019-01-09/dividedmontross2007chapter10.pdf).” in _Body of Work: Meditations on Mortality from the Human Anatomy Lab_.
 New York: Penguin Press.

 ---